How do I receive financial aid?

 External organizations/companies will be subject to the monthly late payment fee of 1.75% on charges more than 60 days past their due date.

 A late payment fee will be assessed on a monthly basis for any unpaid, past due charges.
-See the Calendar for the dates and deadlines.
+See the Dates and Deadlines Calendar.

 Students with unpaid charges after the deadline will be assessed a monthly late payment fee of 1.75% of their total past due charges.
 Charges are considered past due once they are more than 30 days past their due date.